 - scales with discrete input and discrete output

-We’ll now look at these 3 categories one by one.
+We’ll now look at each of these three categories.

 Scales with continuous input and continuous output

-In this section we cover scale functions that map from a continuous input domain to a continuous output range.
+In this chapter we cover scale functions that map from a continuous input domain to a continuous output range.

-Typical uses are to transform data values into positions and lengths, so when creating bar charts, line charts (as well as many other chart types) they are the scale to use.
+Linear scale functions are typically used to transform data values into positions and lengths.
+They are useful when creating bar charts, line charts and many other chart types.

 The output range can also be specified as colours: